shubhamthite09/url_Shortener/README.md

 ## Introduction

-URL Shortener is a simple web application that allows users to shorten long URLs into short and easily shareable links.
-The project aims to provide a user-friendly interface for generating short URLs, making it convenient for users to share links on social media platforms, emails, or any other medium with character limits.
+A Laghusuchakstalam app is a web application that takes long URLs (Uniform Resource Locators) and converts them into shorter, more manageable links.
+The primary purpose of a URL shortener is to create concise and shareable links that are easier to remember and share, especially on platforms with character limitations like social media.

 ## Features